 Abstract

 I evaluate two contractualist approaches to the ethics of risk: mutual constraint and the probabilistic, ex ante approach.
 After explaining how these approaches address problems in earlier interpretations of contractualism, I object that they fail to respond to diverse risk preferences in populations.
 Some people could reasonably reject the risk thresholds associated with these approaches.
 A strategy for addressing this objection is considering individual risk preferences, similar to those Buchak discusses concerning expected-utility approaches to risk.
-I defend the risk-preferences-adjusted (RISPREAD) contractualist approach, which calculates a population's average risk preference and permits risk thresholds below that preference, only.
+I defend the risk-preferences-Adjusted (RISPREAD) contractualist approach, which calculates a population's average risk preference and permits risk thresholds below that preference, only.

 Original language | English (US) |